- John Appleby made many claims about HANA.

-- Appleby is assuming the HANA portion of the implementation is lower maintenance than the database it replaces, but that is incorrect.
-Due to HANA’s overhead, the maintenance costs on HANA drastically increases according to information from the field.
+- Appleby assumes the HANA portion of the implementation is lower maintenance than the database it replaces, but that is incorrect.
+Due to HANA’s overhead, the maintenance costs on HANA drastically increases, according to information from the field.

-HANA has not only performance tuning, but it has maintenance overhead that competing databases do not have.
-If a company implemented HANA 1 below SPS 9, that company would have to reimplement to get to HANA 2 completely!
+HANA has not only performance tuning, but it has maintenance overhead than competing databases do not have.
+If a company implemented HANA 1 below SPS 9, it would have to reimplement to get to HANA 2 completely!
 Get real, John Appleby!

 Maintenance Problems with HANA